DorinK/Association-Rules-for-Concept-Drifting/README.md

 ### CutoffValuesFinder

-This class is an inner class and shouldn't be used directly.
+This is an internal class and shouldn't be used directly.

 The `CutoffValuesFinder` classifies each concept as discrete or continuous, and based on that it decides for `ConceptDriftsFinder` which concept values to try.